samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 Remember to use your Docker machine IP (e.g., `192.168.99.100` as shown in above code) if you are using Docker Tool (or a VM).
 Otherwise, if you are using native Docker, please replace the IP addresses with `localhost` as shown commented in the above code.

 Slice of bytes from Golang representing image pixel values is stored as base-64 string in Kafka topic.
-The `message.handler` function converts base-64 string into appropriately shaped 3-channel RGB numpy matrix.
+The `message.handler()` function converts base-64 string into appropriately shaped 3-channel RGB numpy matrix.
 Converted numpy matrix is then displayed by [OpenCV-python](https://opencv-python-tutroals.readthedocs.io/) library.

 The `dataprocessing.alg` module provides a template to perform any further signal processing steps.

 Python project dependencies can be easily managed in a two step process.
-First, execute `pipreqs` command to generate `requirements.txt` file containing all the required import libraries.
+First, execute `pipreqs` command to generate `requirements.txt` file containing all the required library imports.

 ```python
 pipreqs [options] <path/to/Python/project/folder>